radekstepan/burnchart/README.md

 - use [readme.io](https://readme.io/) for documentation
 - send handwritten thank you cards to the first customers
 - use [DigitalOcean](https://www.digitalocean.com/) as a GitHub Student (@bath.edu email) to get $100 in platform credits which translates to 20 months on the slowest (fast enough) dyno
+- payments need to be automatic, why penalize users that are loyal to us with a burden of an admin task?
+- ability to use the program needs to be frictionless; jump straight into the action, fill in data behind the scenes etc.
+- send reminders to people whose account is expiring

 ##Plans